 This course will provide an orientation to the role of the chaplain and methods suitable to the contexts in which chaplains characteristically serve including: schools, colleges, and universities; prisons; health care facilities; fire and police departments; and the military.
 Students will be introduced to the 29 competencies expected of board-certified chaplains (and valuable to all chaplains) and practical information for service in spiritually and culturally diverse contexts.
-(This course is required for all students enrolled in the Graduate Certificate Program in Chaplaincy in Multifaith Contexts.)
-(January 2016 & January 2017)
+(Summer 2019)